Bemethyl

-Medical uses

-Effects and benefits

-Bemethyl is primarily classified as an actoprotector; a synthetic adaptogen with significant capacity to increase physical performance.
+Research

+Metabolic modulation

 Bemethyl also has a positive effect on metabolic processes, allowing adaptation to conditions causing frequent hypoxia, and the obtained effect is long-lasting and also occurs after the end of dosage.

+Anti-hypoxant

 Bemethyl has been shown to preserve both physical and mental capacity in high-altitude, low-oxygen environments, particularly by its effect in helping control excess serum levels of cholesterol and bilirubin, which are known to have negative effects especially during adjustment to high-altitude environments.

+Recovery from trauma

 Bemethyl has also been shown to prevent permanent hearing loss and facilitate recovery of hearing after mine-explosion trauma, when treatment is initiated immediately after injury.

-Clinical research

 Anti-mutagenic

 In one study, bemethyl was shown to prevent the mutagenic effect of white asbestos in mice and in cultured human whole blood.

 A study using mice showed bemethyl to reduce mutation induced by certain mutagenic drugs.

 Another study using cells from human donors showed Bemethyl to be anticlastogenic (able to minimize chromosome breakages).

+Anti-asthenic

+A study using mice established that both single and continuous dosing of bemethyl increases work capacity and accelerates rehabilitation after exhaustive exertion.

 Pharmacology

+Pharmacodynamics

+The mechanistic underpinnings of bemethyl's effects are not well understood, but some evidence implicate alterations in protein synthesis and glucose metabolism, in addition to antioxidant activity, as relevant mechanisms of action.